rusiaaman/personal_website/content/post/bug.md

 #3  0x00007ff5599d65bc in zmq::ctx_t::terminate (this=0x2a063d0) at src/ctx.cpp:165
 ```

-You can go up and down the frame and inspect values of the registers.
+You can go up and down the frame and inspect the values of the registers.
 You can inspect the value of the python variables using `py-print` in the python frames. ([python gdb tool should be configured](https://devguide.python.org/advanced-tools/gdb/))

 Even though it was a good learning experience, this activity didn't give much insight into things.
-It did help me learn a bit about working of the garbage collector, which was connected to the problem.
+It did help me learn a bit about the working of the garbage collector, which was connected to the problem.

 #### Resolution
 Around July this year, the failures started increasing.
 From 1 in 100 they went up to 1 in 5.
 That's when I decided to dedicate my complete effort to this.